Phone: 240-665-6481

 Email: roma@umbc.edu

-Research interests: heat, mass, and momentum transport in a wide range of applications including film growth for energy-efficient electronic devices, novel material processing for photovoltaic applications, and nanomaterials for treatment of cancer; material processing for energy-efficient electronic devices and low-cost photovoltaic facilities.
+Research interests: heat, mass, and momentum transport in a wide range of applications including film growth for energy-efficient electronic devices, novel material processing for photovoltaic applications, and nanomaterials for treatment of cancer; material processing for energy-efficient electronic

-Dr. Deepa Madan, Assistant Professor
+Dr. Deepa Madan, Associate Professor

 Phone: (410) 455-3307

-Office: ENG 221
+Office: ENGR 221

 Email: deemadan@umbc.edu